system-fonts/modern-font-stacks/README.md

 #### Notes
 - SF Pro Rounded is [only available](https://caniuse.com/extended-system-fonts) via `ui-rounded` on macOS 10.15+ and iOS 13.3+ while using Safari
 - Hiragino Maru Gothic is technically a Japanese typeface but has support for all the latin characters.
 The Mac font does not include a bold so a faux bold will be displayed on screen.
 - Source Sans Pro uses name [source-sans-pro](https://android.googlesource.com/platform/frameworks/base/+/master/data/fonts/fonts.xml#263) under Android, so this font only targets Android devices.
+It's not a rounded typeface, but it's better than Roboto here.

 </details>